james-stevens/dns-gslb/README.md

 ## It Could be so Much Easier

-One way to make this whole process much easier would be to have the very basic DNS server functionality required built into the software that is providing the client service.
+One way to make this technique much easier to set up and run would be to have the very basic DNS server functionality necessary built into the software that is providing the client service.

 The amount of DNS work it needs to do is extremely minimal, so adding a module to an existing application, like `nginx`, should be a relatively straight forward task.